Ganapati/DjangoZik/README.md

 I believe in self-hosted solutions.
 I don't like dropbox, google drive, skydrive and all that shit.

-Do you really want to host your music on random server without any control (except from big company with fuzzy terms of use) ?
+Do you really want to host your music on random servers without any control (except from big company with fuzzy terms of use) ?
 I like to own and share my data, without any arbitrary restrictions.

-DjangoZik will never have connectors to theses services on my branch.
+DjangoZik will never have connectors to those services on my branch.
 But if you really want to have theses features, write it yourself and share it !

 (Same thing with youtube, soundcloud and co.)